 The museum presents a varied collection of arts, books, costumes, artifacts, and paintings.
-You can see works by the late author and artist, Thomas E. Mails, covering 14 native cultures.
+You can see works by the late author and artist, Thomas E. Mails, covering 14 native cultures (check out his many books on Amazon).
 Nature enthusiasts love the detailed carvings of the Birds of the High Plains by Bob Jones.

 Roadside attractions are an endearing American phenomenon, a way that places in the middle of nowhere become somewhere when people exercise creativity, put tongue in cheek and take advantage of wide open space.

 Pick up a can of spray paint at Cadillac Ranch

 Cadillac Ranch is a prime example.
 It, too, began life on Route 66 but a growing city prompted a move to Interstate 40.